 \subsection{\dname Creation}

-\paragraph{\dname-Tool} To curate the \dname-Tool dataset, we employed a meticulous and structured approach that ensures the queries are relevant to current LLM capabilities.
-The process unfolded as follows:

-\begin{enumerate}[leftmargin=*, itemsep=0em, topsep=-0.0em] \item Collection of diverse scenarios: We began by gathering a broad spectrum of domains and conversational scenarios from various online corpus.
-This initial step ensures that the subsequent generated synthetic APIs and conversations are grounded in realistic and diverse settings. \item Synthetic APIs design: Leveraging the collected scenarios, we then synthetically design 500 distinct APIs by emulating examples found in real-world applications, ensuring that they span multiple domains. \item Query generation: For each query, APIs are randomly sampled from our synthetic APIs pool.
-User queries are then constructed based on sampled APIs, which may: (i) Require the invocation of the provided APIs; (ii) Not require any tool invocation, relying solely on the LLM’s internal knowledge; or (iii) Involve cases where the provided APIs does not include the necessary tools to answer the query directly. \item Human Verification: After the queries were constructed, they underwent a rigorous human review process.
-This critical step verified the validity and correctness of the data, ensuring that each query aligns with its intended category and meets quality standards. \end{enumerate}
+\paragraph{\dname-Tool} To construct the \dname-Tool dataset, we followed a meticulous and structured process to ensure the queries are aligned with current LLM capabilities: \begin{enumerate}[leftmargin=*, itemsep=0em, topsep=-0.0em] \item \textbf{Collection of diverse scenarios:} We began by gathering a wide range of domains and conversational scenarios from various online corpora.
+This step ensured that the subsequent synthetic APIs and conversations were grounded in realistic and diverse contexts. \item \textbf{Synthetic API design:} Based on the collected scenarios, we synthetically created 500 distinct APIs, emulating patterns from real-world applications to span multiple domains. \item \textbf{Query generation:} For each query, APIs were randomly sampled from the synthetic API pool.
+User queries were then constructed to reflect one of the following types: (i) Queries that require invoking the provided APIs; (ii) Queries solvable without external tools, relying solely on the LLM’s internal knowledge; or (iii) Queries where the provided APIs do not include the necessary tools to directly answer the query. \item \textbf{Human verification:} All generated queries underwent a rigorous human review process to ensure validity, correctness, and proper categorization.
+This step guaranteed high-quality annotations and alignment with task definitions. \end{enumerate}